 The Durand Neighbourhood has had a very long history of public engagement in many heritage issues both in Durand and in our downtown community.
 Some of these include Central Public School, St Marks Church, the Bank of Montreal, the Carnegie Library and James Street Baptist Church.
+Currently, the DNA heritage projects and issues include St Mark’s, Television City development and the Connolly, (James Street Baptist).
 The DNA works with our ward councillor, city staff and defenders of built heritage to protect and advocate for the historic Durand neighbourhood.
-Our goals include establishing Durand as a heritage district, encouraging heritage designation of historic properties and adaptive re-use of heritage buildings.
+Our goals include protecting Durand’s heritage, encouraging heritage designation of historic properties and adaptive re-use of heritage buildings.

 St. Mark’s – Summary of Work and Phasing of the Project January 2018

 - 2012 Council directed staff to complete an in-house feasibility study for St. Mark’s Church to be used as a Cultural Programming Space to be administered by Whitehern Historic House and Gardens;

 - 2015 Council received study and directed staff to prepare a funding strategy;

 - 2016 Council approved the Capital Budget to begin Phase 1 Exterior Improvements;